wallensteins/nexus-ai/README.md

 - `recommend [lane]` - Get recommendations for a specific lane
 - `help` - List all available commands
 - `exit` - Close the application

+When connected to the League client during champion select, the app will automatically:
+- Detect your assigned lane and show initial recommendations immediately
+- Identify when an enemy champion is picked in your lane
+- Automatically update recommendations with counter-pick information
+- Continue tracking champion selections to provide real-time advice

 ## Development Setup